 So here are the songs that I picked, I hope you enjoy looking through them.
 What would your choices be for the same questions?
 You can start the challenge whenever you like, so feel free to share your selections on social media, using the hashtag #30DaySongChallenge.

 I seem to have gone from one extreme to another lately.
 After a relatively relaxed October, November has been really busy, and in a good way.
 I appeared on TV and radio to raise awareness of digital accessibility, promoted audio description at a trade exhibition, learnt a great deal about Ancient Greece, explored London’s illuminated bridges, highlighted more scam emails, bought some new Blu-rays and music, and enjoyed various things on TV.

 So there’s plenty to cover this month, and I hope you enjoy this post and video summary of it all.
 As always, I haven’t received any gifts or payments by anyone mentioned in this post, and all opinions are my own.

-Welcome to the next batch of posts from my old Bolt journal.
-This was the last month of my summer holiday before returning to university, and as such there wasn’t a great deal to mention.
-But I did have a nice lazy break in London with relatives, during which I got a big haul of music with my birthday money, plus I got hooked on a couple of new PS2 games.
+Welcome to the next batch of posts from my journal.
+This has been the last month of my summer holiday before returning to university, and so there isn’t a great deal to mention.
+But I did have a nice lazy break in London with relatives, during which I got a big haul of music with my birthday money, plus I’ve got hooked on a couple of new PS2 games.
 So I hope you enjoy this little collection of entries!